Lesbian fashion: 1940s to 1950s

+Similar to World War I, World War II brought numerous opportunities for women.
+More women joined the working class society and began making public spaces for themselves.
+Spaces like bars, bookstores, coffee shops, and softball fields.
+In these spaces, women were able to express individuality through their clothing.
 Lesbians who participated in the Gay Bar Scene in Buffalo, New York gained the name of "Tough Bar Lesbians".
 These women often wore men's work clothes.
 They also frequently went to local bars and often caused bar fights.
 These women worked in the factories during the Second World War, and did not want to conform to the emerging strict gender roles of the 1950s.
 Many of these women continued to work in factories and adopted more "butch" personas.
+The butch and femme personas that were introduced in the 1940s from the working-class lesbian culture have had a large influence on lesbian fashion throughout the decades.
+Lesbian partners during the 1950s would reflect either the femme persona or the butch; a butch would present themselves in a man's suit, with the common D.A. haircut courting a femme wearing a dress with makeup and high heels.
+This time period began the major shift in lesbian culture due to the uprising trend of women shopping for men's clothing and the arrival of the butch appearance.